aspose-total/Aspose.Total-Products/total/en/cpp/conversion/ott-to-pptm/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert OTT to PPTM or Online App" h2="Export OTT to PPTM within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+OTT to PPTM conversion is a useful process for many businesses and individuals.
+OTT is a file format used by many applications, such as Microsoft Office, to store text documents.
+PPTM is a presentation format used by Microsoft PowerPoint, which is a popular presentation software.
+Converting OTT to PPTM allows users to create presentations from their text documents, making it easier to share and present information.

+<h2>How Aspose.Total Helps for OTT to PPTM Conversion</h2>
-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate OTT to PPTM conversion while using two of it's APIs.
-Load your OTT using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as PPTM.
+Aspose.Total for C++ is a powerful file automation API that allows users to automate OTT to PPTM conversion.
+It consists of two APIs: Aspose.Words for C++ and Aspose.Slides for C++.
+With Aspose.Words for C++, users can load their OTT files and convert them to HTML.
+Then, with Aspose.Slides for C++, users can load the HTML and create a new presentation, which can then be saved as a PPTM file.
+This process makes it easy to convert OTT to PPTM, allowing users to quickly and easily create presentations from their text documents.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}